LDY681/CITS5503-labs/CITS5503_Template_Labs6-9.md

 	jupyter notebook
 ```

 -   **`jupyter notebook`**: This command starts the Jupyter Notebook server and opens a web interface in your browser.
-By default, it launches at `http://127.0.0.1:8888`, in our case in
+By default, it launches at `http://127.0.0.1:8888`, in our case in `8889` because the default port is already in use.
 ![enter image description here](http://127.0.0.1/assets/lab8-1.png)

-After running the above commands, Jupyter Notebook will launch in the browser, allowing you to work with your notebook files interactively.
-Now we can see that the Jupyter server has launched, and the `labAI.ipynb` notebook file is visible on the file server interface.
+After running the above commands,  we can see that the Jupyter server has launched, and the `labAI.ipynb` notebook file is visible on the file server interface.
 ![enter image description here](http://127.0.0.1/assets/lab8-3.png)

 ## Install ipykernel